Miickka/portfolio/README.md

 [Clean data - Check the repository](https://github.com/Miickka/python-journalists-clean)
 [Analysis - Check the reposiroty](https://github.com/Miickka/python_journalists_analysis)

 The course Python for Journalists offered by European Journalism Centre is meant for journalists looking to learn the most common uses of Python for data journalism.
-In this module, we used **Beautilsoup** to scrap data and **Pandas** to both clean and annalyze the dataset.
+In this module, we used **Beautiful soup** to scrap data and **Pandas** to both clean and annalyze the dataset.

 ## SQL (mySQL Workbench)